 Rás na mBan battles are fought over five days for a number of different classifications and prizes, each with its own level of importance.

-Six distinctive jerseys are visible in the bunch during the race.
+Six distinctive jerseys from Pactimo are visible in the bunch during the race.

 Rás na mBan Overall Classification

 The overall leader’s jersey is the top prize in Rás na mBan.

 The overall race leader’s jersey is awarded to the leading cyclists at the conclusion of each stage.
 It is easily picked out in the fast moving bunch of cyclists each day as the leader on lowest accumulated time for the race to that point.

 The Rás na mBan magenta winner’s jersey is awarded at the conclusion of the sixth and final stage is the most coveted accolade in Irish women’s cycling.

-Often the preserve of the sprinters, or the strong all rounder with a strong finishing kick, the Points jersey was won in 2017 by England’s stage winning sprint star Alice Barnes.
+Often the preserve of the sprinters, or the strong all rounder with a strong finishing kick, the Points jersey was won in 2018 by Iris Sachet of France who won the final stage in Kilkenny.

-Past winners include Olympic silver medal winner Josie Knight, British road race and time trial national champion Alice Barnes, her sister and Canyon Sram World Tour rider Hannah Barnes and Ireland’s world championship rider, Cork’s Fiona Meade.
+Past winners include Olympic silver medal winner Josie Knight, British road race and time trial national champion Alice Barnes, her sister and Canyon Sram World Tour team mate Hannah Barnes and Ireland’s world championship rider, Cork’s Fiona Meade.

 IVCA Wicklow 200 Queen of the Mountains

 The IVCA Wicklow 200 Queen of the Mountains jersey is presented each day to the rider who has accumulated the most points in the Queen of the Mountains competition.
 A number of hills in various road stages have been selected as counting hills in the competition and have been categorised according to difficulty.

 Former winners of the jersey include 2016 World Road Race Champion Amalie Dideriksen of Denmark.